pmourlanne/fiqs/docs/queries_fquery.rst

 Executing the query
 *******************

-Calling ``eval`` on the metric will execute the Elasticsearch query and return the result.
+Calling ``eval`` on the Fquery object will execute the Elasticsearch query and return the result.

 Form of the result